Cargo (album)

 Cargo is the second studio album by the Australian pop rock band Men at Work, which was released in April 1983.
 It peaked at No. 1 on the Australian Kent Music Report Albums Chart, No. 2 in New Zealand, No. 3 on the United States Billboard 200, and No. 8 on the United Kingdom Albums Chart.
 Four singles were released from the album, with "Overkill" being an international top 10 hit in Canada, Ireland, Norway, and US Billboard Hot 100.
-This was the final Men at Work album to feature the original lineup.
+This was the last Men at Work album to feature the original lineup.

 Background

-Australian pop rock group, Men at Work, released their second album, Cargo, in April 1983, which peaked at No. 1 – for two weeks – on the Australian Kent Music Report Albums Chart.
+Australian pop rock group Men at Work released their second album, Cargo, in April 1983, which peaked at No. 1 – for two weeks – on the Australian Kent Music Report Albums Chart.
 In New Zealand it reached No. 2.
 The album was recorded and finished by mid-1982 with Peter McIan producing again, but its release was pushed back due to the continued success of their debut album, Business as Usual.
 On the international market, where Business as Usual was still riding high, Cargo appeared at No. 3 on the Billboard 200, and No. 8 in the UK.
 The lead single, "Dr. Heckyll & Mr. Jive", was issued in Australia, ahead of the album, in October 1982; it reached No. 6 there in late 1982 and peaked at No. 28 in the US the following year.
 The second single "Overkill" was released in March 1983 and made it to No. 5 in Australia, and No. 3 in the US.
-A third single "It's a Mistake" followed in June and only reached No. 34 in Australia, but it did peak at No. 6 in the US.
-The much less successful fourth and final single "High Wire" was released in late 1983 and only reached No. 89 in Australia, but did reach No. 23 on the US Hot Mainstream Rock Tracks.
+A third single "It's a Mistake" followed in June and only reached No. 34 in Australia, but peaked at No. 6 in the US.
+The much less successful fourth and final single "High Wire" was released in late 1983 and only reached No. 89 in Australia, but reached No. 23 on the US Hot Mainstream Rock Tracks.
 The band toured the world extensively in 1983.